 Since January 2018, the DCA has been offering a new event, the so-called DCA Members‘ Forum HDD Technology.
-The forum offers a platform for members of the association to exchange experiences and is primarily aimed at site managers and maschine operators, but is also open to interested technical supervisors, planners and clients as well as interested parties from the supplier industry.
+The forum offers a platform for members of the association to exchange experiences and is primarily aimed at site managers and machine operators, but is also open to interested technical supervisors, planners and Clients as well as interested parties from the supplier industry.

 Participation in the forum is free of charge and reserved exclusively for members.
-From 2021, it is planned to hold the event parallel in two linguistically separate rooms (German-speaking/English-speaking groups).
+From 2021, the event is held in parallel in two linguistically separate rooms (German-speaking/English-speaking groups).